 e.
 Interfund Activity

 In the fund financial statements, interfund activity is reported as either loans or transfers.
-Loans between funds are reported as interfund receivables (due from) and payables (due to) as appropriate.
-Transfers represent a permanent reallocation of resources between e.
-Interfund Activity (Continued)
+Loans between funds are reported as interfund receivables (due from)

 NOTE 1 - PURPOSE OF THE COUNCIL ON AGING AND SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES: (Continued)